 Offset Thanks Fans For Support Following Cardi B’s Baby Bump Reveal On ‘SNL’ — Pic

-Now that Cardi B has unveiled her pregnancy, Offset just thanked fans for all the love!
+Now that Cardi B has unveiled her pregnancy bump, Offset is thanking fans for all the love!
 Check out his post!

 OMG!
 Cardi B, 25, just revealed that she’s expecting her first child with Offset, 26, on Saturday Night Live!
 How epic was that?!
-Now the soon-to-be father is taking to Instagram to show his thanks to fan who have been eagerly waiting and wondering about this baby news!
+Now the soon-to-be father is taking to Instagram to show his thanks to fans who have been eagerly waiting for the baby announcement!
 “Thank you for all of your support,” he captioned a photo of himself and ladylove.
 “We feel so blessed.”
 Awww!
 Pass the Kleenex!

 Let’s face it, when Cardi decides to do something, she goes all out!
-She decided that her performance of her new track “Be Careful” on SNL would be the perfect venue to let the world in on the insanely exciting news!
-Just as she was about halfway through the track, the camera pulled out from her face, revealing that she’s got a pretty sizable bump under her white dress!
-It’s not often that you see a crowd break out in to cheers in the MIDDLE of a song!
+And she decided that during her performance of her new track “Be Careful” on SNL would be the perfect opportunity to let the world in on the insanely exciting news!
+It was just as she was about halfway through the track when the camera pulled out from her face, revealing the sizable bump under her white dress!
+It’s not often that you see a crowd break into cheers in the MIDDLE of a song!

 T H A N K Y O U F O R A L L O F Y O U R S U P P O R T. W E F E E L S O B L E S S E D.